woodrush/lisp-in-life/README.md

 The entire pattern is viewable on the browser [here](https://woodrush.github.io/lisp-in-life).

-## Running Lisp and C on the Game of Life
+## Running Lisp on the Game of Life
-This repository contains a Conway's Game of Life pattern that runs a Lisp interpreter.
+Lisp is a language with a simple and elegant design, having an extensive ability to express sophisticated ideas as simple programs.
+Notably, the powerful feature of _macros_ could be used to modify the language's syntax to write programs in a highly flexible way.
+For example, macros can be used to introduce new programming paradigms to the language, as demonstrated in [object-oriented-like.lisp](./lisp/object-oriented-like.lisp) (which can actually be evaluated by the interpreter, although complex programs take quite a long time to finish running), where a structure and syntax similar to classes in Object Oriented Programming is constructed.
+Despite the expressibility of Lisp, it is [the world's second oldest high-level programming language](https://en.wikipedia.org/wiki/Lisp_(programming_language)) introduced in 1958, only to be preceded by Fortran.

+Conway's Game of Life is a cellular automaton proposed in 1970.
+Despite it having a very simple set of rules, it is known to be Turing Complete.
+Lisp in Life demonstrates this fact in a rather straightforward way.

+How can simple systems allow human thoughts to be articulated and be expanded?
+With the expressibility of Lisp and the basis of Conway's Game of Life, Lisp in Life provides an answer to this question.

+### Input and Output
 The Lisp program is provided by editing certain cells within the pattern to represent the ASCII-encoding of the Lisp program.
+The pattern directly reads this text and evaluates the results.
+You can also load your own Lisp program into the pattern and run it.
-The interpreter writes its standard output to the bottom end of the RAM module, which can be directly examined in a Game of Life viewer.
+The standard output is written at the bottom end of the RAM module, which can be easily located and directly examined in a Game of Life viewer.
 The Lisp implementation supports lexical closures and macros, allowing one to write Lisp programs in a Lisp-like taste, as far as the memory limit allows you to.

 The [Lisp interpreter](./src/lisp.c) is written in C. Using the build system for this project, you can also compile your own C11-compatible C code and run in on Conway's Game of Life.